 After 30 years in the US Navy, Dean Trytten started Anchor Elite, LLC (www.AnchorElite.com) to provide special high performance services and products to the private and public sector.

-After 20+ years in the tourism industry, I got into association management, first with the Miami Foreign Trade Association, then the Greater Miami Hotel & Motel Association.
-In the mid-90s, I began to work online, first with website development, then with audio and video.
-For several years from the late 1990s to early 2000s, I was involved with brokered radio – buying time, producing shows, selling advertising.
-I enjoyed it, but I learned the what the term actually meant was, “the longer you do it the broker you get.
+From a New Jersey ski area called Great Gorge to a Miami cruiseline called Easter Steamship, it’s been a “long, strange trip.”
+After 20+ years in the tourism industry, I found myself as the executive director of the the Miami Foreign Trade Association.
+In the mid-90s, I began to work online, first with website development (remember Front Page?), then with audio and video.
+For several years, from the late 1990s to early 2000s, I was involved with brokered radio – buying time, producing shows, selling advertising.
+I enjoyed it, but I discovered the term actually meant, “the longer you do it the ‘broker’ you get.”
 It became too expensive.
-Internet radio was still a couple of years away.
-In 2007 I learned about internet radio and picked up where I left off.
-I’ve produced more than 2000 shows/segments, ranging from 15 to 60 minutes in length.
-Today, I am a seminar speaker and coach, helping people learn how to use BlogTalkRadio and other podcasting services, as well as how to produce promotional videos.
-My first video went on YouTube in 2006.
-Since then, I’ve put more than 3000 videos on a dozen YouTube channels, plus Dailymotion, Viddler, Metacafe and Vimeo.
+Internet radio was on the horizon, but it took until 2007 for me to learn podcasting.
+Since then, I have produced more than 2000 podcasts, ranging from 15 to 60 minutes in length.
+But it was video I found most appealing.
+My first one went on YouTube in 2006.
+Since then, I’ve put more than 4000 videos on a dozen YouTube channels, plus other video sharing sites, including Vimeo.
 In January 2011, I introduced my concept of MediaMojo with a presentation at IR/INFO 2011 in Orlando.

 Mal West, TIC 2015 Master of Ceremonies